Our Traditional New Years celebration with Mud, Snow, Ice and Fun!

 Sorry, no!
 Only course workers are allowed on the course prior to the start.
 Our lease and insurance only allows riding on race day.

 After you pay your gate fee, come to the Pre-Registration window at the tower.
 Give us your name, we’ll have you sign your waiver and hand you your packet with race material and T-shirt.
 You don’t have to fill out any other forms – quick and easy!
+No need to bring your helmet to registration.

-Sign up on the volunteer sheet here on the website, or contact firstname.lastname@example.org.
+Contact us at firstname.lastname@example.org.
 We have lots of tasks to do both before, during and after the race, and appreciate those who step up to help.
 Even kids and non-riders!
 There are a lot of ways to help that don’t require any special skills, just show up and we’ll show you what to do.